JSR Health Promotion (Initiatives in Health and Productivity Management)

 4. Physical Health Assistance

-In addition to general physical screening and special examinations as required by law, and lifestyle disease checkups, JSR supports employee's physical health by providing subsidies to employees who receive complete medical screenings, brain scans, and special exams for women (breast cancer screening and gynecologic cancer examinations).
+In addition to general physical screening and special examinations as required by law, and lifestyle disease checkups, JSR supports employee’s physical health by providing subsidies to employees who receive complete medical screenings, brain scans, and special exams for women (breast cancer screening and gynecologic cancer examinations).
 As an infection control measure, JSR also provides a partial subsidy for flu vaccinations.
-In FY2022, the number of employees who were sick due to influenza was one, and the number of absences due to influenza was two.
+In FY2023, the number of employees who were absent due to influenza was 32, and the days of absences due to influenza was 85.

-In FY2022, the percentage of people with abnormalities in their physical examinations was 24.1%, which is lower than the national average.
+In FY2023, the percentage of people with abnormalities in their physical examinations was 28.5%, which is lower than the national average.
 This signifies that our employees are maintaining good health.

 In addition to a high-risk approach (individual measures being taken when illnesses occur), the idea of a population approach (overall risk reduction/prevention) was incorporated with regard to health management of employees.
 We make active approaches to ensuring the health of our employees, by preventing lifestyle-related diseases, ensuring that employees undergo physical examinations and providing follow-up, and preventing passive smoking.